-Record warmth engulfs western Europe while Russia plunges into deep freeze
+Record warmth engulfs Western Europe, while Russia plunges into deep freeze

 A conveyor belt of Saharan dust

-As warm air has swept over Europe, the jet stream has drawn dust northward from the Sahara desert.
+As warm air has swept over Europe, the jet stream has drawn dust northward from the Sahara Desert.

 The dust brought a coffee-colored sunset in western Germany, fine particulates in the atmosphere scattering some of the sun’s more high-energy rays.
 A similar phenomenon was seen in France, with reports of dust making it as far north as Finland.

-A bit of dust even ebbed over Eastern Europe, but will be dispersed and shunted southeast as mid-level winds turn more northwesterly.
+A bit of dust even ebbed over Eastern Europe, but it will be dispersed and shunted southeast as mid-level winds turn more northwesterly.

 Bitter cold in Russia

 Meanwhile, on the cold side of the wavy jet stream, temperatures plunged 25 degrees below average in western Russia.
-The upper-atmosphere river of winds screamed north in western Europe, dragging warm air and southerly winds with it, before crashing south once again and unleashing bitter Arctic cold in Russia.
+The upper-atmosphere river of winds screamed north in Western Europe, dragging warm air and southerly winds with it, before crashing south once again and unleashing bitter Arctic cold in Russia.

-Koygorodok, in west central Russia, hit minus-44.7 degrees, while Vladimir, a city in western Russia, fell to minus-24.7.
+Koygorodok, in west-central Russia, hit minus-44.7 degrees, while Vladimir, a city in western Russia, fell to minus-24.7.
 Both set records.
-A number of other records were established as well.
+A number of other records were established, as well.

-The frigid air over Russia is forecast to linger through the weekend before some of the milder air over western Europe oozes east early next week.
+The frigid air over Russia is forecast to linger through the weekend before some of the milder air over Western Europe oozes east early next week.

 Hat tip to Maximiliano Herrera (@extremetemps), world weather historian, and Etienne Kapikian (@EKMeteo) of Meteo France for posting European temperature data and extremes on Twitter.